Old Fashioned (film): Critical response

 Old Fashioned was heavily panned by both critics and audiences.
 On Rotten Tomatoes, the film has an approval rating of 18% based on 22 reviews, with an average rating of 4.2/10.
+On Metacritic, the film has a rating of 29 out of 100, based on 7 critics, indicating "generally unfavorable reviews".
 Time magazine's Lily Rothman noted that the film "was a response to what its creators see as a culture that celebrates ideas like those in '50 Shades' but does not seem to create stable romantic relationships."
 Michael Rechtshaffen of the Los Angeles Times found the film disturbing.
 Joe Leydon of Variety wrote that "Swartzwelder wants to engage his target audience with a tale of moral redemption through chaste romance.
 Trouble is, throughout a good portion of his movie, the writer-director gives off a disconcerting Norman Bates vibe".
 Karee Santos of the Catholic Match Institute wrote: "Amber shows Clay that love doesn't have to be perfect to be worth it, and Clay shows Amber that respect for a woman's body does not equal a lack of passion or a disinterest in love for the long term."

-Popular streaming service Pureflix gave the film a 3.7 out of 4 stars.
-The movie is one of the most popular titles on the streaming site.

 In a 2.5 out of 4 stars review for RogerEbert.com, Glenn Kenny said of the film: "It's incredibly rare to see an American movie with a Christian perspective that's more invested in philosophizing and empathizing than in eschatological pandering, and for that alone Old Fashioned deserves commendation."

+Due to the film's critical failure, Swartzwelder has never directed another film since, and has kept an extremely low profile afterwards.